Impact of generalized uncertainty principle on the accretion process within the asymptotically safe ambiance: Schwarzschild metric endowed with quantum gravity correction

+So for $\alpha\to 0$, $G(r \alpha) \to G_0$, and the quantum correction disappears and we get back to the standard Schwarzschild metric.
+If we consider the metric in equation (\ref{Sch1}) to find out the position of the Horizon we need to have the solution of the equation

+We have set $G_0=0$, and $\hbar=0$ in equation (\ref{HOR}).
+The solution of the equation (\ref{HOR}) is found out to be

+provided the mass of the black hole satisfy the condition $M > M_c$, where $M_c$ is called the critical mass: $M_c=\frac{27}{16}\alpha$.
+When $M \le M_c$ it fails to describe any horizon in the spacetime geometry since equation (\ref{HOR}) can not provide any positive solution in that situation.

-So for $\alpha\to 0$, $G(r \alpha) \to G_0$ and the quantum correction disappears and we get back to the Schwarzschild metric.
-This article is devoted to studying the accretion phenomena onto a spherically symmetric Schwarzschild black hole using a modified uncertainty relation that admits a quantum gravity correction that finds its place holding the hand of the concept of minimal measurable length.
-Although, other models which are associated with the GUP which corresponds to the idea of minimum measurable length and maximum measurable momentum length simultaneously.
-This type of problem is amenable to have a solution for all types of available generalization od uncertainty relation \cite{MEG1, MEG2, ALI1, ALI2, PED, ARN, HOMA, SG, SG1, ANI, ANI1}.
-We will consider only consider generalization associated with the existence of a minimal length.
-In this context we consider steady, accretion onto a modified static and spherically symmetric Schwarzschild black hole.
+This article is devoted to study the accretion phenomena onto a spherically symmetric Schwarzschild black hole using a modified uncertainty relation that admits a quantum gravity correction that finds its place holding the hand of the concept of minimal measurable length.
+Although, there are other models which are associated with the GUP which correspond to the idea of minimum measurable length and maximum measurable momentum length simultaneously.
+This type of problem is amenable to have a solution for all types of available generalization of uncertainty relation \cite{MEG1, MEG2, ALI1, ALI2, PED, ARN, HOMA, SG, SG1, ANI, ANI1}.
+We will consider only generalization associated with the existence of a minimal length.
+In this context, we consider steady, accretion onto a modified static and spherically symmetric Schwarzschild black hole.
 We obtain the critical point, critical fluid velocity, temperature, mass accretion rate, and observed total integrated flux with this GUP framework.